CastosHQ/Seriously-Simple-Podcasting/readme.txt

 - Use any post type for your podcast episodes
 - Highly configurable and robust RSS feed designed for *all* podcast services and feed readers - including iTunes, Google Play and Stitcher
 - Shortcodes & widgets for displaying podcast episode lists, single episodes and podcast playlists anywhere on your site
-- Playable episodes using the built-in WordPress media player
-- The freedom to host your media files wherever you like - on the same site or any other server
+- The freedom to host your media files wherever you like - on the same site, our integrated Castos hosting platform, or any other server
 - Complete user and developer [documentation](https://support.castos.com/)
 - [Full i18n support](https://translate.wordpress.org/projects/wp-plugins/seriously-simple-podcasting)